marcelbest/marcelbest/README.md

 ### Hi, I'm Marcel

 Web designer based in Fribourg, Switzerland.
 I build sites with care for craft, performance, and the small details that make the web feel good.

-- Currently working with WordPress and Bootstrap
+- WordPress, Bootstrap, SCSS, JavaScript
+- Structured Data & Semantic Markup
+- Thymeleaf (Java environment, day job)

 —
 *This profile is mostly quiet.
-The work lives at [marcelbest.com](https://marcelbest.com).*
+The work lives at [marcelbest.com](http://marcelbest.com).*

 <!---
 marcelbest/marcelbest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.